SolaceLabs/pq-demo/README.md

 - if you provide no URL parameters, you should see the instruction for the page.
 Essentially, you're going to take the 2nd long line of parameters near the bottom, and edit it for your broker.
 E.g.:
 ```
 https://sg.solace.com/qr/?queue=pq12&mqttUrl=ws://localhost:8000&user=default&pw=blah&vpn=default&sempUrl=http://localhost:8080&sempUser=admin&sempPw=admin
-            URL                queueName            MQTT port   client-username & pw    vpn name                    SEMP port     SEMP user + SEMP pw
+            URL            queueName          MQTT url + port     client-username & pw    vpn name                    SEMP port     SEMP user + SEMP pw
 ```
-- at the bottom left of the dashboard, if either of "MQTT" or "SEMP" don't connect, then check the developer console for any errors
+- at the bottom-left of the dashboard, if either of "MQTT" or "SEMP" don't connect, then check the developer console for any errors
-- the dashboard uses:
-   - MQTT to listen to both broker event logs over the message-bus, as well as "stats" messages published by all the PQ demo components
-   - SEMP (both SEMPv1 and SEMPv2) to absolutely hammer the broker with requests to provide a very real-time view of the queue's partitions' depths and rates
-   - D3.js to provide nice smooth scrolling numbers and gradient effects for partition depths
 - similar to the StatefulControl app, you can use the dashboard to publish messages to the demo to control its state (e.g. rates, number of keys, etc.)
 - first pro tip: in the `control` drop-down menu, you can send your control message to one app specifically (e.g. make one subscriber slow), just note the app's name/hash to choose the right one